 The Group leases assets such as buildings and structures, machinery and equipment, and land.
 In this transaction, the amounts of gains or losses arising from variable lease payments, lease agreements including residual value guarantees, and sale and leaseback transactions are immaterial.
-In addition, there are no restrictions or convenants imposed by leases.
-The amount of future cash outflows that is not reflected in the masurement of lease liabilities due to leases not yet commenced to which the lessee is committed, is ¥5,079 million.
+In addition, there are no restrictions or covenants imposed by the leases.
+The amount of future cash outflows that is not reflected in the measurement of lease liabilities due to leases that are committed but have not yet commenced, is immaterial (The amount for the year ended March 31, 2020 was ¥5,079 million).